This information is also available for download in .pdf format, here.

 VIDEO PRODUCTION SEMINAR (Stout/Furjanic/Vail )

 A two-semester seminar that provides training and equipment for advanced graduate students to produce a media ethnography or short documentary.
-During the fall semester, in-class instruction, lab exercises, and readings introduce digital audio and video production, including shooting and editing with HD cameras, professional audio equipment, and Final Cut Pro non-linear editing systems.
+During the fall semester, in-class instruction, lab exercises, and readings introduce digital audio and video production, including shooting and editing with HD cameras, professional audio equipment, and Premiere Pro non-linear editing systems.
 Focusing on ethnographic media practices, students also address key representational, methodological, and ethical issues in the production of ethnographic documentary.
-By the completion of the fall term, students will have chosen a topic and field site for their final projects and completed a short video (5-10 minutes).
+By the completion of the fall term, students will have chosen a topic and field site for their final projects and completed a short video (approx 15 minutes in length).
 During the spring semester, students continue to work intensively on their projects by shooting, editing, and screening their footage.
-The course culminates in a public screening of students’ completed, 20-30 min. ethnographic documentaries.
+The course culminates in a public screening of students’ completed ethnographic documentaries.
 Attendance in class and lab sessions is mandatory, and students who fail to complete all fall assignments will not be allowed to register for the spring semester.
 Students should come into the class with a well-developed project idea.

 THE SEMINAR IS RESTRICTED TO STUDENTS IN THE PROGRAM IN CULTURE AND MEDIA.
 IT IS LIMITED TO TEN STUDENTS AND REQUIRES PERMISSION OF THE INSTRUCTOR.
 Culture & Media I and Sight and Sound Documentary (summer session) are mandatory pre-requisites.
 There is no lab fee, but students are expected to provide their own videotapes.
 For a list of recent student documentaries click here.